smalldave/weather/README.md

 #             Created: July 13 at 10:50pm EDT
 #             Expires: July 14 at 7:00pm EDT
 #
-# Ick!
-The humidity is 85%
+# The humidity is 85%
 # The nearest storm is 18 miles NE away
 # The wind speed is 3.96 mph SE
 # The cloud coverage is 35%